 Access HMNS App

 You can also download our Access HMNS app to use before, during, or after your visit.
 Access HMNS has social guides, a customizable schedule, communication icons, games, a sensory map, and tips for your visit.
 Access HMNS is available for both Android and Apple devices.
-The Access HMNS App is presented by Texas Children’s Hospital and SPARK.
+The Access HMNS App is presented by Texas Children’s Hospital and SPARK, with the HMNS at Sugar Land toggle supported by the Fort Bend Junior Service League.

 Use our Visual Vocabulary Cards to make visiting new spaces and transitioning between museum halls easier.
 You can also use these cards to create a visual schedule of your day at HMNS!